 Age is just a number after all.
 Just a reminder of how precious life is.
 Not a scorecard to compare with others or an indicator of what you’re “supposed” to do or how to live.
 We’re not here to live up to others’ expectations or to conform to society’s stereotypes.
 Ageing is not a disease or an affliction.
 It’s whatever we make of it.

 There are people in their 80s and 90s doing things that most of us can’t.
-At the age of 94, Florida resident Edith Traina could powerlift 135lbs despite having lung disease.
+At the age of 94, Florida resident Edith Traina could powerlift 140lbs despite having lung disease.
 She started training at 91.
 Her goal is to powerlift 200lbs by her 100th birthday.
 At 80, Ernestine Shepherd is the world’s oldest female bodybuilder.
-She started going to the gym and training in her late 50s and started competing at 71.
+She started going to the gym and training at 56 and started competing at 71.

 Instead of relenting to the customary sedentary lifestyle of which society expects from the elderly, these extraordinary women have gone out there and defied the rules and achieved incredible feats.
 So what’s your excuse again?